Juniper/contrail-windows-docs/doc/For developers/Developer guide/Performance/Testing.md

 - Difference between TCP throughput scenario where containers are colocated and scenario where containers are on separate nodes, suggests that VMSwitch is a bottleneck.
 - Comparing `Containers (no seg)` test with `Containers w/ Contrail (no seg)` shows that vRouter code paths could account for 50-60% drop in TCP throughput.

-Performance baseline for Contrail Windows should be based on network performance of containers running on Hyper-V.
+Performance baseline for Contrail Windows should be based on network performance of containers running on Hyper-V, which is `~1600 MBit/s` of TCP throughput between containers on different compute nodes.

 ## Test environment assumptions